 But when you grow up in a culture that has “healthy eating” baked in by default, you’ll probably develop healthy habits naturally and witness other countries try to emulate your diet.
 Unfortunately for us, sugar, soda, greasy snacks and processed foods may be as American as apple pie, but they’re not helping our cause very much.

-In short, there’s no reason not to believe that people are resolving to eat healthier in 2019 all over the world right now.
+In short, there’s no reason not to believe that people are resolving to eat healthier all over the world right now.
 But there are probably much fewer of them in the Mediterranean region.